Generating Code Coverage Metrics

 Codecov

-Codecov has an orb to help make uploading your coverage report easy.
+Codecov has an orb to help simplify the process of uploading your coverage reports.

 orbs: